kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 ## Migration of Bitbucket Data from one region(Source:N. Virginia) to another(Target:Oregon)
 ## Prerequisites
-AWS Account: Ensure you have access to the AWS accounts for both source and target regions.
-Bitbucket Data Center: Ensure you have administrative access to your existing Bitbucket Data Center.
+AWS Account: Ensure you have access to the AWS account in which the migration will be executed Bitbucket Data Center: Ensure you have administrative access to your existing Bitbucket Data Center.
 AWS Application Migration Service (MGN): Verify that MGN is enabled in both the source and target regions.
 Networking: Ensure proper VPC, subnets, security groups, and routing are configured in both regions to support Bitbucket’s requirements.